 Murtle Lake is a large lake, so kayaking can be challenging when the wind blows up.

 Murtle Lake is home to over 100 km of shoreline!

-Did you know Murtle Lake is the largest lake in North America that doesn’t allow motor boats?
+The largest lake in North America that doesn’t allow motor boats

 You’re still not there.

-However you do still have to portage the rest of your gear in.
+However, you do still have to portage the rest of your gear in.
 Fortunately Murtle Canoes made it easy by providing large carts for anyone that rents a canoe or kayak.
 They’re just sitting there in the parking lot.

-The Park Ranger showed up with our kayaks about 10 minutes after we got to the lake.
+The Park Ranger showed up with our kayaks about 10 minutes after we got to Murtle Lake.
 If you are renting a boat you have a narrow window to show up – between 11 AM and 12 noon.
 Sign the waivers, load up your boats and then make the decision on where to paddle.
 And don’t forget to pay – $5 per person per night in cash at the put-in.

-Exploring the North Arm of Murtle Lake
+Kayaking the north arm of Murtle Lake

 We chose to paddle to the end of the north arm – mostly because fewer people paddle here but also because it can be less windy.
 Plus Daryl the ranger said that some of the best campsites were in the north arm.